-2.4 Media Management
+2.4 Soil and Groundwater Management

-This Plan provides procedures for contractors to control soil or groundwater suspected to contain residual contaminants.
+This Plan provides suggested procedures for site workers to control soil or groundwater suspected to contain residual contaminants.
 Soils with concentrations below Statewide Standards and Tier 1 Values may exhibit staining or odors but may not require special management.
-Statewide Standards and
+Statewide Standards and Tier 1 Values were developed by the Iowa Department of Natural Resources (IDNR) to represent concentrations of contaminants in respective environmental media at which normal exposure is considered unlikely to pose a threat to human health or the environment.
+Residual contaminant concentrations above these standards do not necessarily represent a hazard to workers or site occupants.